Simultaneous Drawing of Planar Graphs with Right-Angle Crossings and Few Bends: Drawings with Two Bends per Edge

-Our approach ensures that $\MC_w-\{(v_n,v_2)\}$ is drawn (non-strictly) $x$-monotone, hence planar.
-The last edge $(v_n,v_2)$ of $\MC_w$ ``surrounds'' the drawing; so, it is crossing-free.
-Further, the spikes are not involved with crossings with the rim of $\MW$, as they are drawn in its exterior.
-So, $\MW$ is drawn planar, as desired.
-On the other hand, all edges of $\MM'$ are drawn as horizontal, non-overlapping line-segments.
-So, $\MM'$ is planar as well.
-The non-rectilinear edge-segments of $\MW-{(v_n,v_2)}$ are of $y$-length one.
-So, they cannot be crossed by the edges of $\MM'$.
-As the edge $(v_n,v_2)$ is not involved in crossings, it follows that all (potential) crossings between $\MW$ and $\MM'$ form right angles.
+Our approach ensures that $\MC-\{(v_n,v_2)\}$ is drawn $x$-monotone, hence planar.
+The last edge $(v_n,v_2)$ of~$\MC$ is the only edge drawn outside of the bounding box that contains all vertices.
+Therefore, also the last edge is crossing-free.
+The spikes are not involved in crossings with the rim, as they are outside of the bounding box containing the rim edges.
+Hence, the drawing of $\MW$ is planar.
+All edges of $\MM'$ are drawn as horizontal, non-overlapping line segments, so $\MM'$ is drawn planar as well.
+The slanted segments of $\MW-{(v_n,v_2)}$ are of $y$-length~1, so they cannot be crossed by the edges of $\MM'$.
+As the edge~$(v_n,v_2)$ is not involved in crossings, it follows that all crossings between~$\MW$ and~$\MM'$ form right angles.

-Finally, we have to insert the matching edge~$(v_1,v_i)=\MM-\MM'$.
+Finally, we have to insert the matching edge~$(v_1,v_i)$ incident to the hub.
+Note that this edge also exists in \MW as a spike.
 Since~$v_i$ is not incident to a matching edge in~$\MM'$, it is placed above all matching edges.
-Then~$(v_1,v_i)\in\MW$ does not cross a matching edge, so we can use this edge as a double edge.
+Therefore, the copy of $(v_1,v_i)$ in~\MW does not cross a matching edge, and we can use the same layout for the copy of $(v_1,v_i)$ in~\MM.

+We now show that our algorithm supports the \sefe model.
+Suppose that there is an edge~$e=(v,v')$ that belongs to both the rim~\MC and the matching~\MM.
+If~$e$ is the closing edge of the rim, then it is drawn planar in~$\MC$.
+Thus, this drawing can be used for both graphs.
+Otherwise, our algorithm places~$v$ and~$v'$ at consecutive $x$-coordinates and at the same $y$-coordinate.
+Then, we can draw~$e$ as a horizontal edge of length~1 in both graphs, and such an edge cannot be crossed.